MAY 1, 2026 - TRA Newswire -

 Train service on the Heartland Flyer will not cease after August 31st and conversations are ongoing in both Texas and Oklahoma.

 Fact: The Texas Department of Transportation partners with the State of Oklahoma's Transportation Department to run the daily Heartland Flyer.
-Texas was required by their contract with Amtrak, the service provider, to issue a 90 day notice because their portion of funds were dropped out of the 2026-2027 Texas budget process.
+Texas was required by their contract with Amtrak, the service provider, to issue a 90 day notice because their portion of funds dropped out of the 2026-2027 Texas budget process.
 The first year of the two year contract in 2026 was picked up with emergency funding by the North Central Texas Council of Governments.

 Fact: In 2025 the Heartland Flyer had an 85% operating cost recovery while at the same time showed record ridership.
 The train carried 80,767 passengers.
 Revenue was up $578,000, an 11% increase.

 Fact: The Oklahoma Department of Transportation recently released a Economic Analysis of the Heartland Flyer that shows the daily round-trip train service pumps almost $12 million a year into Oklahoma's economy.
 The Texas Department of Transportation's study that was conducted by the Texas Transportation Institute in 2010, showed the Flyer returned al least $5 in economic value for every $1 the state invested in the train.
+That study desperately needs to be updated.

 Fact: The Heartland Flyer receives one of the highest Customer Service Index (CSI) scores of any of the state supported routes that Amtrak runs for numerous states around the country.
 Passengers love the train.